alexandrainst/danlp/examples/benchmarks/README.md

 Benchmarks scripts
 ========

-This  folder contains scripts to reproduce the benchmark results reported for the different models in the docs in this project.
+This  folder contains scripts to reproduce the benchmark results reported in our [documentation](https://danlp-alexandra.readthedocs.io/en/latest/tasks.html) for the different tasks we cover.

-The benchmark script  evaluate models implemented in the danlp package but also models implemented in other frameworks.
+The benchmark scripts evaluate models implemented in the danlp package but also models implemented in other frameworks.
 Therefore more installation of packages is needed to run some of the scripts.
-You can either look in the specific scripts to check which packages is needed, or you can install all the packages which is needed by `pip install requirements_benchmark.py`.
+You can either look in the specific scripts to check which packages is needed, or you can install all the packages which is needed by `pip install -r requirements_benchmark.txt`.

 For running the `sentiment_benchmarks_twitter` you need a twitter development account and setting the keys as environment variable.

-#### List of currently benchmark scripts
+#### List of current benchmark scripts

 - Benchmark script for word embeddings in `wordembeddings_benchmarks.py`